ppant/ppant.github.io/_posts/2011-07-01-puremvc-for-perl.md

 dsq_thread_id:
   - "818181704"
 ---
 I have seen the news about availability of [PureMVC for Perl](http://puremvc.org/content/view/171/1/).
-Frankly,  I don&#8217;t know much about it.
+Frankly,  I don't know much about it.
 Can I get some expert comments on the usage and implementation of PueMVC for Perl.